My 4th virtual summit is in the books and I can't wait to share these results with you!

 Now for some interesting percentage breakdowns based on that:

-My total sales came to $58,988 and is now over $60k with selling presentation replays post-summit.
+My total sales came to $58,988 and are now over $60k with selling presentation replays post-summit.

 These numbers honestly blow me away.
 I didn't think I would hit $40k, and we hit over $60k.

 This goes to show that you don't need a huge audience to host an incredible summit.
 My email list had about 2000 subscribers!
 If you have an even bigger audience, I hope you're excited about the possibilities!

 Next, let's break down why the results differed so much between this year's virtual summit and last year's.